On May Day, Cuba remembers 'best friend' Chavez

 Cuba depends on Venezuela for about two-thirds of its daily oil consumption.

-A poster carried by some parade participants showed the moustachioed Maduro, wearing an oil worker's safety helmet, with the words: "Chavez, I swear to you oil will continue being of the people."
+A poster carried by some parade participants showed the mustachioed Maduro, wearing an oil worker's safety helmet, with the words: "Chavez, I swear to you oil will continue being of the people."

 The two countries also have a number of joint ventures and say they are working toward integration of their economies.